JordaoNhanga15/angular-date-range-picker/README.md

 export class AppModule {}
 ```

-2. In your component template, use the `date-range-picker` component:
+2. In your component template, use the `ngx-angular-date-range-picker` component:

 ```html
 <date-range-picker [row]="row" [control]="date"></date-range-picker>